 ECS allows you to run and maintain a specified number of instances of a task definition simultaneously in an Amazon ECS cluster (logical group of services).
 This is called a service.
 It defines the deployment configuration for your tasks.
 I like to compare it to an autoscaling group for tasks/containers.
 It specifies where our tasks will run (instances that are part of the cluster) and also how they register themselves to the load balancer to receive traffic (ports, target groups).

 This is the instantiation of the task definition where we specify how the service's containers should be built.
 The task definition contains information such as container image, environment variables (i.e. the different DynamoDB tables name), container port, and log configuration for each container.
-I decided to define both services containers in one task definition even though they are not linked and do not share information.
+I decided to define both service containers in one task definition even though they are not linked and do not share information.
 This will ensure that we always have the same number of containers per service per task.
 In the Kubernetes world, that will mean having both containers running inside a single pod so both can scale at the same time.
 I would compare a Task to a Pod.

 Depending on your application, you can choose to define one service container per task definition, where services will benefit from being independently scalable.